ParthJPatel-Portfolio/ParthJPatel-Portfolio/README.md

 ---

 ## 🎯 About Me

-Cybersecurity graduate with a background in Computer Engineering and a strong passion for **defensive security, SOC operations, threat detection, vulnerability assessment, and incident response**.

 I have developed hands-on experience through cybersecurity projects, cyber range simulations, vulnerability assessments, and threat investigations using industry-standard tools like **Splunk, Wireshark, Nessus, Nmap, and Kali Linux**.
 I enjoy learning by building and investigating, whether it's analyzing security risks, mapping threats to **MITRE ATT&CK**, conducting comprehensive security assessments, or working through hands-on labs and CTF challenges.

 ---